510rrl/Toriyama/README.md

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 I built this project to practice my refractor code skills and to provide an interactive website for any user, regardless of their mobile phone carrier or desktop brand.
 - What problem does it solve?
+Last day of class and needed to turn in this challenge

 - What did you learn?
+THata portfolio is labor intensive.

 ## Table of Contents (Optional)